paulej/perc-framework/draft-jones-perc-private-media-framework.md

 The KMF, which may be collocated with an endpoint or exist standalone, is responsible for providing key information to endpoints for both end-to-end and hop-by-hop security and for providing key information to MDDs for the hop-by-hop security.

-Interaction between the KMF and the call processing function may be necessary to for proper conference-to-endpoint correlations, which may or may not be satisfied by getting information directly from the endpoints or via some other means.
+Interaction between the KMF and the call processing function may be necessary to for proper conference-to-endpoint mappings, which may or may not be satisfied by getting information directly from the endpoints or via some other means.
 [TO DO: Revisit this text after design choice(s) are made between the alternatives.]

 Obviously, the KMF needs to be closely managed to prevent exploitation by an adversary, as any kind of security compromise of the KMF puts the security of the conference at risk.